gbraekmans/enshure/readme.rst

 	      /etc/gdm3/daemon.conf
   fi

+That's something pretty unreadable and you'd probably need to read some man pages and run some tests before you'd write something like this.
-if you use enSHure it would look something like this:
+If you'd use enSHure it would look something like this:

 .. code:: bash

-  enshure inifile "/etc/gdm3/daemon.conf" "present" \
+  enshure inifile "/etc/gdm3/daemon.conf" present \
                   section "daemon" \
                   option "AutomaticLoginEnable" \
                   value "true"

-  enshure inifile "/etc/gdm3/daemon.conf" "present" \
+  enshure inifile "/etc/gdm3/daemon.conf" present \
                   section "daemon" \
                   option "AutomaticLogin" \
                   value "root"

 Although it's more verbose, it also increases the readability of your script.
+It's much easier and faster to write this code.
 If you ever need to change the file again it's a lot easier to write some enSHure lines than think up a new sed/awk expression.